 A course review evaluates the academic program of an award, including the course structure, learning outcomes, graduate attributes, assessment, quality of teaching and learning, external benchmarking, threshold standards, student feedback, accrediting and professional feedback.

-Unit Monitoring is a key component of Academic Quality at UNE, allowing the monitoring, evaluation, review of units of study delivered, based on mode of delivery, using agreed performance indicators.
+Unit Monitoring is a key component of Academic Quality at UNE, allowing the monitoring, evaluation, review of units of study delivered, based on mode of delivery, using agreed performance metrics.
 Unit Monitoring provides the opportunity to address any identified deficiencies of a unit mode through the development of action plans, and the subsequent improvement of units, as well as to recognize unit modes with high levels of student satisfaction.

 Unit Reviews allow the evaluation and peer review of content and learning outcomes of a unit, relevancy for the course/s it relates to, pedagogy and assessment, assessment, and benchmarking of the assessment and curriculum to external units.
 Accreditation requirements and legislative requirements may cause a unit to be reviewed outside of its normal review cycle.